-> - Motivation is the key to being a successful student.
-Understanding how motivation can be developed and what you can do when it's absent is vital in “taming the beast of procrastination.”
-This workshop will help you evaluate your ability to succeed as you continue on in your college career.
+- Motivation is the key to being a successful student.
+Understanding how motivation can be developed and what you can do when it's absent is vital towards curbing procrastination and becoming more productive.
+This workshop will help you evaluate your drive to succeed and provide tips for increasing it as you continue your college career.

-> - Explore your career aptitude and professional aspirations.
+- Explore your career aptitude and professional aspirations.
 Does your major align with your eventual career goals?
 The activities during this session were selected to help you plan for the future.

 - Learn how to register for summer classes (both at SJU and elsewhere) while also discussing registration for Fall 2014.
 In addition, a representative will talk about study abroad options at SJU.